-System/Extended Memory (Main Menu)
+CPU/ME FW Version / System/ Extended Memory: (Main Menu)

-This item contains information on the system memory, and is not user configurable.
+This item contains information on the CPU type and system memory, and is not user configurable.
 The system will auto detect the amount of memory installed.

-MB Series / BIOS Revision / KBC/EC firmware Revision/Mac Address (Main Menu)
+MB Series / BIOS Revision / KBC/EC firmware Revision / MAC Address: (Main Menu)

-This item contains information on the BIOS version, and the identifier address for the device on a network, and is not user configurable.
+This item contains information on the BIOS version etc., and is not user configurable.